Scholarships and Grants

 Supplemental Educational Opportunity Grant

 The Supplemental Educational Opportunity Grant (SEOG) is awarded to Federal Pell Grant recipients who have demonstrated the highest calculated need.
 The FAFSA must be completed.
 The average award is $1,000.
 Funds are limited and subject to availability.
+To receive the grant in successive years, the student must make satisfactory progress towards a degree, complete the FAFSA application, and meet eligibility requirements.

 The TEACH Grant is a federal program which awards up to $4,000 per year for eligible undergraduate and graduate students who intend to teach and fulfill a required service agreement.
 Learn more about each program: